kgleason/www_kirkg_us/posts/building-an-openvpn-server-inside-a-freenas-jail.md

 	ifconfig-pool-persist /openvpn/ipp.txt

-Pretty self explanatory.
-The default directory may not exist.
-Probably best to keep everything self-contained.
+This one is pretty self explanatory.
+Since the default directory may not exist, it's probably best to keep everything contained within `/openvpn`.

 ###Certificate location